Jump to content

 • Detailed travel documents 1x per room (German, English)

-• 1 Klezmer concert on the last evening
+• 1 Kelzmer concert on the last evening (included only at half board)

 • GPS-data